abhinav-nautiyal/Basic-hand-detection/README.md

-# Basic-hand-detection
+# Hand Tracking Module
-This module uses OpenCV and MediaPipe to detect and track hands in real-time from video input.
-It identifies hand landmarks, returns their positions, and draws hand connections for visualization.
-The module is lightweight, easy to integrate, and can be used for projects like gesture control, volume adjustment, and interactive applications.
+This module leverages OpenCV and MediaPipe to detect and track hands in real-time using a webcam.
+It processes video frames to identify hand landmarks and returns their coordinates for further use.
+The module can draw hand connections on the video feed for visualization.

+How to Use:

+Clone the repository.
+1) Install dependencies:
+   pip install opencv-python mediapipe
+2) Run the example script:
+   python projectExample.py

+# This module can be easily integrated into gesture control or interactive applications.